ItsGreyedOut/Brewery-Startup/readme.md

 Business questions to answer:
 -	Which style has the highest alcohol by volume (ABV)?
 -	What is the most brewed style of beer?
--	Which state has the most of that style?
 -	Which state(s) has the most selection of beers with highest alcohol by volume (ABV) rating?
 -	Which state(s) has the least selection of beers with highest alcohol by volume (ABV) rating?
 Potential Hypotheses: